yireo/Yireo_CheckoutTester2/README.md

 * Magento 2.0.0 Stable
 * Magento 2.1.0 Stable

 We recommend `composer` to install this package.
+See our [COMPOSER.md](COMPOSER.md) instructions.

 However, if you want a manual copy instead, these are the steps:
 * Upload the files in the `source/` folder to the folder `app/code/Yireo/CheckoutTester2` of your site
 * Run `php -f bin/magento module:enable Yireo_CheckoutTester2`
 * Run `php -f bin/magento setup:upgrade`
 * Flush the Magento cache
-* Configure settings under `Stores > Configuration > Advanced > Yireo CheckoutTester`
+* Configure settings under *Stores > Configuration > Advanced > Yireo CheckoutTester*
 * Done

 ## Unit testing